zhrispineda/Settings-iOS/README.md

 A **work-in-progress** SwiftUI recreation of the iOS & iPadOS Settings app (Preferences.app).

 > [!IMPORTANT]
 > This project is currently focused on iOS & iPadOS 26 beta using Xcode 26 beta.
-Use an older branch to deploy this project on iOS & iPadOS 18.5 or earlier/Xcode 16.4 or earlier.
+Use an older branch to deploy this project on iOS & iPadOS 18.5/Xcode 16.4 or earlier.

 ## Information
 - This personal project is a recreation of Apple's Settings app for iOS and iPadOS 26 **beta** (23A5260n).